ianfabs/frenchie/README.md

 # Groucho
-A very crude implementation of mustache templating for deno.
-Not reccomended for production.
+A tiny and very crude pastiche of mustache templating for deno.
+Not recommended  for production.

 ## Usage
 With a string